Second-order optimisation strategies for neural network quantum states: Decisional gradient descent

 If we choose the scoring rule $S^{\text{sup}}(X,p_\theta) \equiv -\ln{p_\theta(X)}$, the decision geometry framework is such that one recovers exactly the standard cross-entropy, Eq.~\eqref{eq:cross-entropy-loss}, and the KL divergence, Eq.~\eqref{eq:KLdiv}.
 In other words, DGD reduces to NGD.
 To go beyond NGD, we move away from the standard logarithmic scoring rule and choose instead an alternative one based on the local energy, namely

+where $p_\theta = \abs{\Psi_\theta}^2$ is the Born probability associated to the many-body wave function.
 We refer to this scoring rule as the \emph{VMC scoring rule}.
 The local energy in our toy model is explicitly given in Eq.~\eqref{eq:local_energy}.
 One can show that, for such local energy, the inequality

-holds.
-In other words, $\mathcal{S}_{\text{VMC}}$ is a proper scoring rule.
+holds for probability distributions $p_\theta$ and $p_\theta'$ in $\mathcal{P}$~\cite{ehm2012local}.
+The class $\mathcal{P}$ contains all probability distributions that are smooth, that vanishes fast enough to infinity and that does not cancel out on any finite $X$.
+In other words, $\mathcal{S}_{\text{VMC}}$ is a proper scoring rule with respect to $\mathcal{P}$.
+Generalisations of $\mathcal{S}_{\text{VMC}}$ to make it proper with respect to any physical probability distributions is left for future work.
 Following the analogy with information geometry, the total energy $E(\theta)$, computed as the expectation value of the local energy, is analogous to a generalised entropy

 with associated divergence

 For our toy model, employing continuous variables in a one-dimensional setting and a local interaction term, Eq.\eqref{eq:local_energy}, this difference reduces to the expectation value